airbnb/visx/packages/vx-annotation/docs/docs.md

 ```

-An array of points describing the line path.

 <a name="LinePathAnnotation__stroke" href="#LinePathAnnotation__stroke">#</a> *LinePathAnnotation*.**stroke**&lt;string&gt;

+The color of the line.

 Default:
 ```js